harrywang/mailman-on-aws/01-SES.md

     smtp_tls_security_level = encrypt
     smtp_tls_note_starttls_offer = yes

-Then remove the verified domain in `mydestination`
+Then remove the verified domain and $myhostname in `mydestination`

 Save and close it.